 As more public school districts across New Jersey have announced hybrid plans for partial in-person and remote learning schedules, the Summit Area YMCA continues to adapt its after school child care program to provide a safe environment for students of working parents after school.
 Whether that begins at 12:30 PM or 3:00 PM, there is care for your child at the Y if needed.

 Based on current public school plans, the Berkeley Heights YMCA is providing a variety of new extended after school care and flexible combination options to cater to community needs such as care at your child’s school on your child’s in person half days (ex. from 12:30 PM - 5:00 PM) and full day care at the Y on their remote learning days (from 8:00 AM - 5:00 PM).
 The Berkeley Heights YMCA has partnered with the Berkeley Heights & New Providence school systems for years to offer before and after care for their students in Kindergarten through 6th grade.
 Explore current offerings for Berkeley Heights & New Providence here.

-The Learning Circle YMCA Child Care Center also runs after school and full day holiday care for Summit students in Kindergarten through Grade 5 and its surrounding community out of the Summit YMCA.
+The Summit Area YMCA also runs after school and full day holiday care for Summit students in Kindergarten through Grade 5 and its surrounding community out of the Summit YMCA.
 It's newly adapted after school care program is extended to run from 12:30 PM to 5:00 PM on days public school is in session.
 Explore current offerings for Summit students here.